 Also in fall 2003, Neal Ninteman from the math department started assisting with teaching the freshmen engineering courses, along with physics.
 Ninteman earned a master's degree in civil engineering from Stanford University and worked first in industry (construction engineering and management) before spending 11 years with Campus Crusade for Christ, primarily on university campuses in Russia.

 The university graduated its first engineering class in May of 2004.
-That same year, the department began the process of applying for national accreditation from the Accreditation Board of Engineering and Technology (ABET).
+That same year, the department began the process of applying for accreditation with the Engineering Accreditation Commission (EAC) of the Accreditation Board of Engineering and Technology (ABET).

 Then, in August of 2005, the department received a tremendous boost with news that ABET had approved its first bid for accreditation after a year-long review process.
-George Fox became one of only five universities in Oregon with ABET accreditation.
+George Fox became one of only five universities in Oregon with programs that were EAC accredited.
 George Fox also became one of only 13 institutions in the Council for Christian Colleges & Universities to offer a four-year engineering program with ABET accreditation; it is one of only two on the west coast.
 At the time, the CCCU had 105 members in North America and 71 affiliate institutions in 24 countries.
 The program reached its initial projected enrollment of 90 students the following year.

 Mike Foster was hired in fall 2007 to teach mechanical engineering, and computer engineering was added as the third concentration within the engineering major.
 Foster earned MS and PhD degrees from Drexel University and specializes in teaching fluid mechanics, applications of thermodynamics, control theory, and computational methods.

 In spring 2010, the engineering department added Servant Engineering to its curriculum.
 This unique program brings engineering students and professionals together as a team to research, design, and deliver engineering solutions to address humanitarian needs.
 All the juniors join in on interdisciplinary teams, creating solutions to significant technical challenges.